 “When you’re learning derivatives and integrals, make flash cards for them and study frequently.
 Also begin doing FRQs and practice tests a good 2-3 months before the test itself.” – Score: 5

-Best books and test prep resources for AP Calculus AB and BC
+Best books and test prep resources for AP Calc AB and BC

 Where next?

-Find out how AP Calculus AB and BC compare to other classes: click here for an overview of all AP Classes ranked by difficulty, from easiest to hardest.
+Find out how AP Calculus AB and BC compare to other classes: click here for our popular, definitive overview of all AP Classes ranked by difficulty.